The Create Angle Mate Generation task will create an Angle Mate between two entities in an Assembly.

 Face or Plane Names can be multiple levels deep.
 For example, the rule:

-[Face or Plane Name]@[Generated model name]-[Instance number]@[Generated sub sub assembly name]@[Generated sub assembly name] would be valid.
+[Face or Plane Name]@[Generated model name]-[Instance number]@[Generated sub sub assembly name]-[Instance number]@[Generated sub assembly name]-[Instance number]

 To determine the exact address of the Mate Selections: